Odour of Chrysanthemums

 "Odour of Chrysanthemums" is a short story by D. H. Lawrence.
 It was written in the autumn of 1909 and after revision, was published in The English Review in July 1911.
-Lawrence later included this tale in his collection entitled The Prussian Officer and Other Stories, which Duckworth, his London publisher, bought out on 26 November 1914.
+Lawrence later included this tale in his collection entitled The Prussian Officer and Other Stories, which Duckworth, his London publisher, brought out on 26 November 1914.
 An American edition was produced by B W Huebsch in 1916.
 Lawrence later adapted the story into the play The Widowing of Mrs. Holroyd.

 Plot

-Elizabeth Bates is the main character of the story.
-She has two young children and is pregnant with a third.
-She is waiting for her husband Walter, a coal miner, to come home.
-She thinks that he has gone straight to the pub after work, and she feels angry.
-It turns out to be something completely different.
-In the end, she's come to realize that they never did know each other.